cjacker/opensource-toolchain-esp32/README.md

 Usually an ESP32S3/C3 devboard has one or two USB port exported, one is UART, and another one is builtin JTAG debug unit, both can be used for programming, you can use `lsusb` to identify the USB ports after connecting devboard to PC USB port.

 To programming the firmwares to target ESP32 device:

 ```
 idf.py flash
 ```

 After programming successfully, the WS2812 RGB LED on ESP32S3 devboard will blink.
 A lot of variant devboards may have no LED on board, please check the schematic of your devboard.

+**NOTE**

+I noticed some ESP32S2 devboards (such as lolin S2 mini) need to **hold the boot button down, toggle reset button and release boot button** to enter flash mode. and such a devboard also can not reset before or after flashing, you need press reset button manually to reset.
+Maybe There are also some error outputs when `idf.py flash`, you can try run `idf.py menuconfig`, goto `Serial flasher config` menu, and change `Before flashing` to `no reset` , and change `After flashing` to `stay in bootloader`.

 ## with esp32-openocd
 esp32-openocd can be used to upload firmware to target device by such command: